emaginest/agents-hub/README.md

 - **Multi-LLM Support**: Use OpenAI, Claude, Gemini, or Ollama models with your own API keys
 - **Content Moderation**: Built-in moderation system to ensure safe and appropriate responses
 - **Web Scraping**: Integrated web scraping capabilities for gathering information
-- **Web Search**: Tavily Search API integration for searching the web and extracting content
 - **Document Processing**: Support for parsing PDFs, DOCX, and other document formats
-- **PGVector Tool**: Build custom RAG systems with PostgreSQL's pgvector extension
+- **PGVector Tool**: Build custom RAG systems with PostgreSQL's pgvector extension for retrieval-augmented generation
-- **Model Context Protocol (MCP)**: Connect to MCP servers for filesystem access, GitHub, Tavily, and more
 - **Monitoring & Analytics**: Langfuse integration for tracking agent performance and conversations
 - **Cognitive Architecture**: Inspired by human cognition with metacognitive capabilities
 - **Advanced Memory System**: Hierarchical memory with episodic, semantic, and procedural components